-- 1. Analyze the events presented on the timeline using a rights-based approach.
-For each event indicated on the timeline, determine the specific rights issues, the victims and violators, the respective international instruments to address the issues and the corresponding government obligations.
-Record your answers in Table 1. - Throughout your discussion, you should consider ways in which human rights can be protected, promoted, respected, and fulfilled through State obligations, and whether these rights are achieved through immediate implementation of strategies or through progressive realization. - 2.
-What could have been done to prevent the conflict?
-Complete Table 2 below to help you in your analysis.
-Using a rights-based approach, identify the actions that could have been taken by different actors. - 3.
+- 1. Analyze the events presented on the timeline using a human rights-based approach.
+For each event indicated on the timeline, determine the specific rights issues, rights holders and duty bearers, the respective international instruments to address the issues and the corresponding government obligations.
+Record your answers in Table 1 on page 6-60 - Throughout your discussion, you should consider ways in which human rights can be protected, promoted, respected, and fulfilled through State obligations, and whether these rights are achieved through immediate implementation of strategies or through progressive realization. - 2.
+How could the conflict have been mitigated if the actors involved had applied a human rights-based approach?
+Complete Table 2 on page 6-61 to help you in your analysis. - 3.
 Synthesize your work and prepare to report your findings in Part B.